Travis

 This page documents a few noteworthy pieces of information about how Travis CI uses YAML.

-Usage of YAML anchors and aliases #
+YAML anchors and aliases #

 In more advanced use cases, in order to reduce repetition in large build config files a good practice is to use YAML’s mechanism of defining and reusing shared config portions as YAML anchors and aliases.